About

 Building courtesy of Robert Scott & Son

-We are fortunate to have a workshop suitable for art, craft and design / upcycling activities plus an interactive sensory room for pupils to chill and calm if feeling anxious or dysregulated.
+We have an interactive sensory room for pupils to access if they are feeling anxious or dysregulated.

-Reception is the hub of the school and close by are the staffroom as well as the school office where Zoe, Louise and Lisa can be found along with Molly our school dog.
+Reception is the hub of the school and close by are the staffroom as well as the school office where Zoe, Louise and Hayley can be found.

-In addition, we have plenty of toilets, a shower room, utility area and a medical room.
+In addition to the usual facilities we have a shower room, utility area and a medical room.

-There is plenty of space outside for pupils to relax as well as engaging in gardening type activities and we hope in the future to acquire play and fitness equipment of a sensory nature.
+There is plenty of space outside for pupils and we have play and fitness equipment of a sensory nature.

 We are delighted to have a truly stunning building that offers so much space, in such a calm and peaceful environment!